cryptic-game/gamedesign/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea for this project
+about: Suggest an idea for a new gamebit
 ---
 # Description
 A clear and concise description of what you want to happen.